10621223/Laraieb-Imam/README.md

 SDS Stroage - Dell EMC M3 Series $15,809.00*500 = <b>$7,904,500</b>

+Every 5 years all racks need to be replaced. <b>Total cost of 500 racks setup = $42,675,750</b>

 <h1>Cloud Recommendations</h1>

+Moving all servers to AWS (Amazon Web Services).
 Amazon EC2 provide wide section of use cases, since Hubspot is medium entreprise I would suggest m4.large as it is suitable for such scaleable enterprise.
 Hupspot's seems to fit perfectly in this category.
 EC2 provides a balance of compute, memory and networking resources, and can be used for a variety of diverse workloads.
 Under <b>m4.large</b> they will get <b>2 vCPU's (Virtual Centralized Processing Unit)</b> which will provide <b>EBS Strorage</b> type with <b>450mbps</b> of dedicated EBS bandwidth.

 It will also include <b>8 Gibibytes (GIB) Microsoft Endpoint Manager (MEM)</b>, which is a cloud-based solution built to solve challenges associated with deploying, managing and securing devices in the enterprise, which includes devices servers, PCs and mobile.